jabauer1998/DeClan/README.md

 # What is next
 I plan on adding support for more Global Analysis features.
 I also have to support generation into the ARM7TDMIS architecture.
-I plan on integrating this compiler into the EDE project that is also on my github.
+I plan on integrating this compiler into the ARM7TDMIS Emulator project that is on my github.